“There are many ways to be an artist.”

 The only artist success story article I’ve ever read that was helpful was this one written by “Mad Men” creator Matthew Weiner.
 I read this article once in a while when I feel demoralized, and it helps every time!

 A personal connection can be everything

 Many articles conveniently don’t mention those personal connections that started an art career.
 From the outside, how these people get onto these lists seems completely baffling.

-The truth is, many of the people in these lists are no necessarily any better or more deserving than anyone else.
+The truth is, many of the people in these lists are not necessarily any better or more deserving than anyone else.
 Many of them had a significant personal connection that gave them membership into a very exclusive club.

 Once you realize how a personal connection can make a career, you’ll start to notice how common it is.
-Case in point: this New Yorker article that mentions that Ryan Trecartin‘s father, Dell Trecartin, was a childhood friend of Ken Johnson. (an art critic for the New York Times)
+Case in point: this New Yorker article that mentions that Ryan Trecartin‘s father, Dell Trecartin, was a childhood friend of Ken Johnson (an art critic for the New York Times).

 Johnson and Linda Norden (at that time, Norden was a curator at Harvard University’s Fogg Art Museum) attended the first public screening of an early film by Ryan Trecartin at the Rhode Island School of Design.
 The article goes on to state that Norden “would become one of Trecartin’s most effective supporters.”

 Most artists only show you their success, no one talks about what’s difficult

 A lot of art schools bring successful, recent alums to lecture and speak about their experiences.
 Schools naturally want students to have a point of reference for what’s possible, so it makes sense to bring in the alums who have experienced that success early.